-My work presents a twilit, chimerical realm haunted by figures, animals, and hybrids.
+My work presents a twilit, chimerical world haunted by figures, animals and hybrids.

-I am preoccupied with how humans leave a trace of their presence both as individuals and collectively on the world; the presence of a figure in a room, the trajectory of a cyclist across a park, or more destructive collisions of humanity with the natural world.
+I am preoccupied with how humans leave a trace of their presence both as individuals and collectively on the world; the way a figure can electrify a room, the trajectory of a firework across the sky.

-Ultimately I seek in my paintings to explore both the desire and the disquietude in the human experience through my own experience as a queer artist living and working both in the heart of the city and now in rural isolation.
+Ultimately, my paintings explore both the desire and the disquietude in the human experience through my own experience as a queer man living and working both in the heart of the city and more recently in rural isolation.